You are here: Home / Latest news / Giving the Covid-19 vaccine to someone living with dementia

 1. Getting prepared

-Give yourself some time to find out more about the Covid-19 vaccine from trusted sources.
-Please see here for Dementia UK FAQs on the Covid-19 vaccine, as well as reading the NHS guidance for your country:
+- Give yourself some time to find out more about the Covid-19 vaccine from trusted sources.
+Please read the NHS guidance for your country:

 2. Gaining consent for the vaccine